blbadger/blbadger.github.io/language-discreteness.md

 In the [last section](https://blbadger.github.io/language-discreteness.html#cosine-loss-optimization-and-model-output) it was observed that the cosine similarity metric could be used to find somewhat accurate representations of an input for an untrained Llama 7b, but only if the output of the attention layer rather than the output of the first transformer block (attention layer followed by two fully connected layers) was used to perform optimization upon.
 It may then be wondered if we might observe a similar phenomenon here: perhaps if we optimize the cosine similarity of an attention layer, the identity of a token whose output is masked may be found.

-But for untrained langauge models, given the first transformer block's self-attention we can find accurate input representations using $\cos \phi$ as our metric: given the prompt **Mario the idea versus Mario the man** we have a top-5 encoding of
+But for untrained langauge models, given the first transformer block's self-attention we can find accurate non-self token input representations using $\cos \phi$ as our metric: given the prompt **Mario the idea versus Mario the man** and the outputs $[:, 1:, :]$ we have a top-5 encoding of

 ```
 Mario man the the Mario man idea